hackclub/hackclub/plan_for_growth.md

 #### Onboard 50 More Schools into the Hack Club Network

 All of our 24 clubs came to Hack Club through inbound interest.
-Many came from the facebook group HS Hackers, representing 6,000+ high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach Latta.
+Many came from the Facebook group HS Hackers, representing 6,000+ high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach Latta.